joshtlalonde/SYSC3303-G27/Iteration-4/README.md

 # ======= Final Project =======

-## Files included:
-##### Elevator_State
-An enumeration file to enumerate the states of the elevator.

-##### Elevator
-Holds Elevator state based control object.
-Holds the Elevator boundary objects.

-##### ElevatorGUI
-Holds the GUI for the elevator subsystem.

-##### ElevatorPacket
-Holds the application logic object to enable communication between the scheduler and elevator.

-##### Floor
-Holds the Floor periodic control object.
-Holds the Floor boundary objects.
-Holds the UserInput entity object.

-##### FloorPacket
-Holds the application logic object to enable communication between the scheduler and floor.

-##### Scheduler_State
-An enumeration file to enumerate the states of the scheduler.

-##### Scheduler
-Holds the Scheduler state based coordinator control object.

-##### Unit Tests
-A test for all classes within the project are in the `tests` folder.
-The names of the tests match the class name that they are testing

 # Setup and Test Instructions
 ### Adding Files to ecplipse
-Unzip the Project Submission folder.
-Within the folder should be a folder named `Eclipse`, to access this folder in eclipse you should start eclipse and then set your workspace to the location of the `Eclipse` folder.
-##### If this does not work these are the alternative steps to follow:
 1. Start a new project in Eclipse with any name
 2. Delete the `module-info` folder/file
 3. Locate the folder of this new project on your computer